MrZylr/MineScape-Addons-Resource-Pack/README.md

 3. Paste (**Ctrl + V**) all of the copied files into the `runescape` folder.
 4. If Windows asks whether to replace or merge files, choose **Yes**.
+5. Highlight the assets folder and the pack.mcmeta file by clicking both while holding CTRL
+6. Right click and compress to zip file.

 ---